ME-DataStudio/Vocabularies-and-Ontologies/SPARQL course/readme.md

 - Then click on __+ select files...__ and browse to the folder where you downloaded the RDW Thesaurus

-Now we can start the convert the RDW Thesaurus into an ontology with the help of SPARQL.
+Now we can start the conversion of the RDW Thesaurus into an ontology with the help of SPARQL.

-With rq1 in this folder we can see which Concept Schemes are within the RDW Thesaurus and the label it has.
+With rq1 in this folder we can see which ConceptSchemes are within the RDW Thesaurus and what label it has.

 ## Create the ontology from Thesaurus ##